Skip to content

 Man on laptop

 There Is So Much I Could Say (2022) is a collection of poetry written by people with rarer forms of dementia who participated in a poetry research project as part of the Rare Dementia Support Impact Study.
 The volume was coordinated and edited by two facilitating poets, Martha Gould in Canada and Lawrence Wilson in the United Kingdom.
-Illustrations were drawn by Suki Hubbard and the foreword provided by the filmmaker Harry Macqueen.
+Illustrations were drawn by Suki Hubbard and the foreword was provided by the filmmaker Harry Macqueen.

 There is so much I could say book cover